Watamu: Kenya's 'Sweet Peoples' Beach Village

 Watamu village lies 120 kilometres (75 miles) north of Mombasa City and 30 Kilometers (18 miles) south of Malindi Town.

-You access Watamu by road through Gede Township along the main highway from Mombasa to Malindi.
+You access the village by road through Gede Township along the main highway from Mombasa to Malindi.
 The beach is about 12 kilometres (7.5 miles) off the road.

-You may as well fly to Malindi from Nairobi by commercial or charter flight and thereafter connect to the blissful resort by public means or taxi.
+You could also fly to Malindi from Nairobi by commercial or charter flight and then connect to the blissful resort by public means or taxi.

-That is Watamu, Kenya's 'sweet peoples' beach village, in a few words!
+That is Watamu, Kenya's 'sweet peoples' beach village!
 Have you been to Watamu before?
 What was your experience?